eiji03aero/memoria/TASKS.md

 - [ ] improve error handling of upload media
     - when uploading fails
     - when user sends browser to background
-- [ ] improve bgjob performance
-    - make it multiple go routines
-    - make it buffered
 - [ ] implement upload medium limit
     - consider the limit for basic and premium
     - update the plan document too
 - [ ] make sure timestamp columns are recorded
-- [ ] research useButton props
-    - learn and take note of how it helps
 - [ ] take notes of why i thought i needed context boundary
     - was thinking of the case where:
         - Logic for uploading media could differ depending on context